amitbakde99/Udacity-Notebook/SQL/Lesson-2-SQL-Joins.md

 ```
 Here, we SELECT all columns from all tables, starting FROM the web_events table and JOINing the accounts table ON web_events.account_id and accounts.id.
 Then we JOIN the orders table ON accounts.id and orders.account_id.
 Note that we connect web_events to accounts and then connect accounts to orders.

+ The actual ordering of which table name goes first in this statement doesn't matter so much.

 ### Aliases
 You can give aliases both to a table name and to a column name from within a particular table.
 You an use an optional AS clause between the name and the alias if you want to.
 The general form looks like this:
 ```sql